 Each student is assigned a counselor who works with the student in a variety of ways.
-The counselors and School Social Worker are concerned with students' orientation to school, the adjustments of individuals to the total school setting, and the development of maturity, responsibility, and a good self-concept.
+The counselors, school social workers and school psychologists are concerned with students' orientation to school, the adjustments of individuals to the total school setting, and the development of maturity, responsibility, and a good self-concept.
 Students may see the counselors by requesting an appointment.